How we use your information

 CIOT is committed to following the principles of the Data Protection Act.
 The purpose of the Data Protection Act 1998 is to protect the rights of individuals with respect to the processing of their personal data, and to ensure that organisations which process personal data do so in a fair and proper way.
 Processing includes the collection, storage, retrieval, use, or disclosure of personal data.
 Further information on the Data Protection Act principles and obligations can be found at The Information Commissioner's Office.

 You have the right at any time to know what information we hold about you, and to see it.
-If you wish to exercise this right, please write to The Data Protection Administrator at CIOT, First Floor, Artillery House, 11-19 Artillery Row, London SW1P 1RT.
+If you wish to exercise this right, please write to The Data Protection Administrator at CIOT, 30 Monck Street, Westminster, London, SW1P 2AP.